moleculemaker/python-example-app/README.md

 This pattern can be used to run any long-running Python service that is not expected to terminate.

-For short-term jobs that *are* expected to terminate, you won't need the Helm chart steps at the end.
+For short-term jobs that *are* expected to terminate, you won't need the Helm chart or ArgoCD app steps at the end.

 # Prerequisites